tdenis29/Lab1Again/Lab1Again.md

 So again I made a table in this form to help me identify repeating groups.
 I think I have found them above.
 So take them out, designate primary key and flag it as a foreign key in the new table.

- I think there is a missing attribute in out template.
-TrainingDescription is not on here.

 We have three description attributes.

 1. StaffTypeDescription(Server, Cook etc),
 2. TrainingStatusDescription(Completed, registered ,etc)

-But it seems like TrainingDescripton eg. ProServe is NOT in the template. and I only just noticed as I was going to 3NF.
+**But it seems like TrainingDescripton eg. ProServe is NOT in the template.** and I only just noticed as I was going to 3NF.
 So will pop it in there because it's a transitive dependency anyway.

 ![1706802445907](image/Lab1Again/1706802445907.png)